Bodybuilding Life

 March 2006

-ROID BUST AT THE PIER ?
+ROID BUST AT THE PIER?
 THEY THOUGHT THEY HAD ME!

-Yesterday, Saturday, Nov.
+Posted 11-28-04 on Chad Nichollss Muscle Mayhem Forum (reprinted by permission)Yesterday, Saturday, Nov.
 27th, I disembarked from the cruise ship Crystal Serenity at Port Everglades, Florida, after completing a 7-day Caribbean cruise.

 Now I've got to tell you that for one thing I don't look like the typical "Crystal" passenger, who might be 60-80 years old.
-But as a typical "7 meal a day" bodybuilder I need a cruise line that can provide me with 24-hour room service where I can literally order anything I want, not just a burger or club sandwich.
+But as a typical "7 meal a day" bodybuilder, I need a cruise line that can provide me with 24-hour room service where I can literally order anything I want, not just a burger or club sandwich.

 Further, I traveled on the cruise with 3 suitcases (I never travel light!) and two plastic file folder boxes, one containing articles I've collected over the years related to contest prep and the other containing articles about diet, training, and "other supplements."
 I never have the time to go through them much at home so a cruise is the perfect time to go through them.

-Keep in mind while I am not the biggest guy around by a long shot, there is no questioning I am a bodybuilder even when totally covered up (I was not wearing baggies with a tank!).
+Keep in mind that while I am not the biggest guy around by a long shot, there is no questioning I am a bodybuilder even when totally covered up (I was not wearing baggies with a tank!).

-The two customs officers, who looked they were in "heat" and ready to "make the kill," proceeded to take the next hour and half and went through every item in my suitcases and every file folder in the 2 "bodybuilding" file boxes.
+The two customs officers, who looked they were in heat" and ready to "make the kill," proceeded to take the next hour and a half and went through every item in my suitcases and every file folder in the 2 "bodybuilding" file boxes.
 They did this in full view of the other disembarking passengers, which was a little bit humiliating to say the least.
 Needless to say, after the hour and a half was over, they looked like two very disappointed school boys and simply said, "You can go now."
 To which I replied with a big smile, "Sorry boys to have disappointed you!"

 Worldspan